-There are currently no requirements that Wyoming airports test for PFAS in groundwater.
-Nonetheless, because FAA has required the use of PFAS on airports, in 2019 the Jackson Hole Airport (Airport) proactively decided to test its monitoring wells.
-Of the 13 wells tested on the airfield, PFAS was detected in five.
-Of these, two contained concentrations higher than EPA's LHA level of 70 ppt.
+In 2020 the Jackson Hole Airport tested its monitoring wells located on the airfield.
+Of the 13 wells tested, PFAS was detected in five.
+Of these, two contained concentrations higher than EPA's then current LHA level of 70 ppt.

-The Airport then moved quickly to test private residential wells located in the Phase 1 Area adjacent to and downgradient from the airfield.
+The Airport then moved to test private residential wells located adjacent to and downgradient from the airfield (Phase 1 Area).
 Initially, 32 homeowners volunteered their wells for testing.
 Of these, 31 wells tested as either "no detect" or were below EPA's then current LHA of 70 ppt; only one well tested slightly above it.
 Soon after, 14 more Phase I homes volunteered for the program, and additional testing occurred.
 PFAS was detected in all but two of these wells, but no results were above the 2016 EPA LHA of 70 ppt.
 Though not required by any regulation or standard, the Airport proceeded to offer point-of-entry treatment (POET) filtration systems for all homes located in this Phase I Area, upon request and regardless of whether PFAS was detected in the well.
 The filters offered by the Airport are certified to remove both PFOA and PFOS.